 - Tables: Here you can view all Tables set up by other players, and join a Table that is open.
 You can also spectate games that are already in progress.

 - Options: This menu has a number of options related to the user interface that you can toggle.
+You can also set your autoplay options here.

 - Friend List: Here you can add a Friend if you know their username, and view Friends you have already made.
 You can also view those who have requested to be your Friend, and potentially accept their request.
 You can also end friendships.
 You can also check your Blacklist, which comprises the users who are no longer allowed to join games with you.
 You are able to blacklist a user on the end game screen after playing a game with them, by clicking the lightning bolt icon.